 While demonstrating his live loom, Alex McLean told us that programs can be like recipes, where there is a list of instructions that ends up with a product, imperative programming; or declarative programming, where what is specified is the end product.
-Instead live coding is programming in the opportune movement, and referred to as kairotic coding, based on a question of asking what if?
+Instead live coding is programming in the opportune moment, and referred to as kairotic coding, based on a question of asking what if?
 In order to navigate a space of possibilities.
 By bringing in the body through dance, as a response to live coding music, the body is made a place responding to and for creating possibilities.
 This idea when carried into live coding the loom, demonstrates the kairotic coding of the loom, to navigate a space of possibilities for the weaving body.
 When live coding the loom, the difference in patterns on the screen, colours inserted into the loom and possibilities that come from their interference makes for surprising outcomes, possibilities beyond what can be planned for.
 What is manipulated, following live coding of music, are the relationships between the different operations, available as instructions that make up a pattern on the loom.
 Each consecutive decision is made based on what the weave looks like on the screen, and when woven, visual and sonic [through the clicking of the keys] feed back that allows for guiding the process towards an aesthetic outcome.
 The interface, or the coding instructions become the means to build these relations, and they are made visible, through live coding the up and down movements that are the operations that are programmable on the loom.

-What the interface does is makes it possible for the user to think of weaving patterns in terms of language, and take action in terms of the actual weave, iteratively responding it terms of perception of the result.
+What the interface does is making it possible for the user to think of weaving patterns in terms of language, and take action in terms of the actual weave, iteratively responding it terms of perception of the result.
 Thus the visual interface becomes a means to explore the space of possibilities that are available to the weaver whenever he or she weaves.
 In doing so, they make visible the thought process behind the making of weaves.

-Dave Griffiths reminded of the start of the PENELOPE project featuring a visual of the weaver’s weaving process being coded by a computer programmer and projected on a ceiling, as an arachnoid device that makes visible the weaver’s thought process.
+Dave Griffiths reminded of the start of the PENELOPE project featuring a visual of the weaver’s weaving process being coded by a computer programmer and projected on a wall or to the floor as an arachnoid device that makes visible the weaver’s thought process.
 From Dave’s perspective of collaborative research into technology, the best way to address this is to open up the question of what is [weaving] technology, by building the technology.
 Here, the technology is to build a weaving robot, rather than the loom.
 In general, the need for robots seems to be self evident, easily replacing a human doing repetitive actions that make him or her an automaton; one that does not generate anything, but follows orders.
-On the other hand, a knowledge work or coding the computer is seen as the deciphering of representations on static media.
+On the other hand, as knowledge work or coding the computer is seen as the deciphering of representations on static media.
 When we use a cultural idea of what knowledge work is, it becomes obvious that such knowledge work requires the human body to only engage with a small subset of human capabilities.
 The approach of programming weaving robots makes visible the gap between the idea of the weaving body as an automaton whose actions can be programmed perfectly into a robot, and the idea that knowledge work focuses on ciphering and deciphering perfect codes-coding as a textual practice.

 Yet code in this project is used counter to the idea of programming a static body, or an automatic outcome.
-Starting with tangle bots, where the output is to create robots that create tangles, in workshops with children, and to small penelopean robots with wheels and legs, the urge was to understand what could make robots command human affect -when and how did robots claim attention and care from the public, who watched them weave.
+Starting with tanglebots, where the output is to create robots that create tangles, in workshops with children, and to small penelopean robots with wheels and legs, the urge was to understand what could make robots command human affect – when and how did robots claim attention and care from the public, who watched them weave.
 The body of the robot is a woven mixture of electronic equipment, legs and tablet woven three dimensional fabric.
 Functions are interwoven in material, space and time: the robotic legs move endearingly in time as they walk, and the weaver turns the tablets in space to generate three dimensional fabric, the robots dance around the Maypole and demand the intervention of viewers into the automated code, to order the dance around the pole.
-The penelopean performance is now reconstructed with the robots as choral dancers, with live coded music in time with the homerian recitation.
+The PENELOPEan performance is now reconstructed with the robots as choral dancers, with live coded music in time with the Homeric recitation.
 The Maypole performance takes it one step further, as viewers ‘help’ the robots to braid and unbraid around the Maypole, and become participants themselves in choreographing the dance.
 This turns the performance into a performative mode, through which robots lose their automator status, and become actors in the social world, inducing viewers to participate in producing a collective outcome.